 1.2 Signaling STS using MPD@availabilityTimeStart

-So far the usage of synchronization time stamp STS as configuration option for the encoder has led to some confusion as there is no way to explicitly signal the STS.
-The main idea of STS is to map the timing output to values close to the wallclock time (using Unix Epoch), enabling a correct live edge.
+So far the usage of synchronization time stamp STS as a configuration option for the encoder has led to some confusion as there is no way to explicitly signal the STS.
+The main idea of STS is to map the timing output to values close to the wallclock time (using Unix Epoch), enabling a correct live edge determination.

 However, there are 2 drawbacks to this approach.

-It may be better to preserve the timing from the contribution source in the media as it may for example relate to EPG information, i.e. the 8 a clock news starts at 8
+It may be better to preserve the timing from the contribution source in the media as it may, for example, relate to EPG information (i.e. the 8 o’clock news starts at 8).

-The encoder may not know the overall introduced latency compared to the contribution timing, and may therefore not be positioned to introduce the patching
+The encoder may not know the overall introduced latency compared to the contribution timing, and may therefore not be positioned to introduce the patching.

-Therefore we propose to update figure to also allow configuration of STS at the packager.
+Therefore it is proposed to update Figure 1 to also allow configuration of STS at the packager.

-Also, we propose that @availabilityTimeStart can be used to signal the STS in the I-MPD and D-MPD, therefore encoders need not to patch media timing in segments, which can be preserved from the contribution input signal (in case that was already epoch or wall clock time based).
+Also, it is proposed that @availabilityTimeStart be used to signal the STS in the I-MPD and D-MPD, therefore encoders need not to patch media timing in segments, which can be preserved from the contribution input signal (in case that was already epoch or wall clock time based).
 This makes the distribution encoder implementation simpler as the mapping from input to output timing will be straight forward for use cases such as EPG guidelines.

 Currently REaP requires the MPD@availabilityStartTime to b"1970-01-01T00:00:00Z" for I-MPD or D-MPD.
-We propose to relax this to values close to it such as availabilityStartTime="1970-01-01T00:00:10Z" representing the synchronization time stamp.
+It is proposed to relax this to values close to it such as availabilityStartTime="1970-01-01T00:00:10Z" representing the synchronization time stamp.

 In MPEG DASH @availabilityStartTime is used to signal the zero point of the timeline and all Period@start are relative to this time.
 In Theory all timing in the media segments should be relative to @availabilityStartTime="1970-01-01T00:00:00Z", but the redundant encoding and packaging workflow introduces latency, which would lead to DASH MPD not being able to produce the segments corresponding to the live edge.